LI7XI/AudioAnalyzerDocs/docs/handler-types/loudness.md

 <p id="gating-db" class="p-title"><b>GatingDB</b><b>Default: -20</b></p>

 A Float number in range from `-70` to `0`.<br>
-Values that are in decibels less than GatingDB than an average of a block are considered silent and discarded.
+Values in decibels that are less than GatingDB then an average of a block is considered silent and discarded.

 _Examples:_